 Ron Hannah Resume

-Mr. Hannah was born in 1945 at Moose Jaw, Saskatchewan, and has resided most of his life in various parts of Western Canada.
-He studied piano and clarinet as a child, and later took cello lessons in order to better understand how to write for strings.
-In 2009 returned to his homeland after several years of backpacking the world.
+Mr. Hannah was born in 1945 in Saskatchewan, and has resided much of his life in Western Canada.
+He is a pianist and clarinettist, and has studied the cello order to better understand writing for strings.
+In 2009 he returned to his homeland after several years of teaching English and backpacking in various parts of the world.
+At present he resides in Austria.

-His interests are eclectic, ranging from travel and the sciences to Eastern philosophy.
-In 1969 he received a Bachelor of Science degree in Chemistry from the University of Alberta in Edmonton, and a Bachelor of Music and a Master of Music degree (student of Violet Archer and Malcolm Forsyth) from the same institution in 1973 and 1975 respectively.
-He taught in public schools in Edmonton after receiving a Diploma in Education in 1980, finally burning out in 1996 from the years of patiently trying to present a rich and thoughtful music curriculum to people with a hockey mentality.
-At his website, visitors can listen to and download many of his pieces of music and read his lively descriptions of same.
+His interests are eclectic, ranging from travel and the sciences to wine and Eastern philosophy.
+In 1969 he received a Bachelor of Science degree in Chemistry from the University of Alberta, and a Bachelor of Music and a Master of Music degree (student of Violet Archer and Malcolm Forsyth) in 1973 and 1975 respectively.
+While a student, he met singer Andrea Mellis, and 40 years later (June 2013), married her.
+Before that, he taught in public schools after receiving a Diploma in Education in 1980 and helped raise two daughters.
+Composition has always been his passion however, and he continued to write even during the most trying days of parenthood and making a living.
+The result may be seen, and heard, at his website (http://ronhannah.com).

-His catalogue includes some eighty works: choral, chamber, song cycles, orchestral, two ballets and three operas, the most recent being based on the tragic history of Guatemala where he lived during its composition.
-He prefers texts and stories that express the human condition in a vivid and honest manner, and that are colorful in language and irreverent in tone.
-His music tends toward the conservative, written in a style that he describes as "dissonant tonality", but elements of the atonal, of textural writing, of minimalism, and of randomness can also be found.
-He has received commissions from many sources.
+His catalogue contains about one hundred compositions: choral, chamber, song cycles, orchestral works, ballets, and several operas and theatre pieces, the most recent being a play with songs entitled "A Comedy for the End of Days".
+He prefers vivid and honest texts that are colorful in language and irreverent in tone.
+His music tends toward the conservative, in a style that he describes as "dissonant pan-tonality", but elements of the atonal, of textural writing, of minimalism, and of randomness can also be found - with the unending intention of being understood and enjoyed by an audience.
+He has received commissions from the Canadian Broadcasting Corporation, the Edmonton Symphony Orchestra, the Alberta Choral Federation, and many others.

 Back to Profile